gitcoinco/web/README.md

 ## Setup Database

 PostgreSQL is the database used by this application.
-You will need to provide your connection details in the local_settings.py for everything to work properly.
 Here are some instructions for installing PostgreSQL on various operating systems.

 [OSX](https://www.moncefbelyamani.com/how-to-install-postgresql-on-a-mac-with-homebrew-and-lunchy/)